stuartduff/woocommerce-dynamic-pricing-table/README.md

 > Are there any limitations to how many product tables will display on an individual product.

-Yes, only a single product table will display on any one individual product and if you have more than one advanced product discount on a single product the table will be disabled.
+Yes, only a single product table will display on any one individual product.
+If you have more than one pricing group active on a single product the discount table will then be disabled.

 ## Changelog